 Teaching Philosophy

-I welcome any prospective student to many options to discover what it is like to study bassoon at UMKC.
-I offer complimentary lessons, either on person or on Zoom, in addition welcome visitors to our weekly studio and reed class every Tuesday.
-Please fell free to contact me if interested.
+Prospective students are warmly invited to explore what it’s like to study bassoon at UMKC.
+I offer complimentary trial lessons, either in person or via Zoom, and welcome visitors to attend our weekly studio and reed classes held every Tuesday.
+Please feel free to contact me if you’re interested in learning more.

 Dr. Leigh Muñoz, Assistant Professor of Bassoon